+Our Leavers

-Check out Your National Qualifications 2022-23 https://bit.ly/Your--NationalQualifications Our Leavers Our leavers destinations were also very strong - with 99% of young people achieving a positive destination; the majority of our young people continue to progress to college or university but there are also many who move on to training; apprenticeships or straight to employment or volunteering.
+Our leavers destinations were also very strong - with 97.3% of young people achieving a positive destination; the majority of our young people continue to progress to college or university but there are also many who move on to training; apprenticeships or straight to employment or volunteering.
 This is great to see and is absolutely to our young people's credit.
-Again, in the changing climate of Covid-19 with all the associated challenges, this is an excellent result for so many of our young people.

 SCHOOL IMPROVEMENT PLAN SUMMARY

-2022-23

 Our Improvement Plan is available on our school website.

-We have identified 3 main priorities to improve in All Saints during session 2022-23.
+We have identified 3 main challenges to improve in All Saints' during session 2023-24.

 Priorities for development: